livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/media_1239422115316_display.png)

-Here is the data grid we will be working with. **Col 2** has been customized with an option menu.
+Here is the data grid we will be working with. *Col 2* has been given the name **Rating** and has been customized with an option menu.
 What we are going to do is update the data associated with a row to reflect the selection the user makes in the option menu.